anthonylangsworth/FCMS/README.md

 # Limitations

-1. The plug-in assumes the commander name in https://fleetcarrier.space is the in-game commander name.
-If the names differ, modify line 156 in  the "journal_entry" method to modify the commander name.
-Fix incoming.
-2. The discord integration for https://fleetcarrier.space specifies the source system for a carrier jump.
+1. The discord integration for https://fleetcarrier.space specifies the source system for a carrier jump.
 However, this plug-in reports the system the commander was in when issuing the jump order.
 It does not report the carrier's current system.

 # Contributing and Development